 It is a small town and can be explored in a day, but there are some beautiful piazzas in which to while away a few hours with a book in the sun.
 Follow Corso Umberto through the centre of the old town, past the Piazza di Duomo to the lovely Piazza IX Aprile which is Taormina’s main square, lined with cafés from which to enjoy wonderful views of the Ionian Sea and Mount Etna.

-The amphitheater is billed as a Greek amphitheater but really, it’s Roman since they built on top of the Greek one leaving only a few foundation stones.
+The amphitheatre is billed as a Greek amphitheatre but really, it’s Roman since they built on top of the Greek one leaving only a few foundation stones.
 But it’s impressive none-the-less, with glimpses of sparkling sea from between Roman archways.

 As with most tourist traps, food in Taormina is expensive; despite being meters from the sea, the fish of the day comes at an eye-watering price per kilo.
 The quality is also unpredictable so do your research beforehand.
 We mostly opted to eat at home, but two places we did enjoy were: